khushinesari/DeepTerrain-internship-dailyprogress/genesis_ai_agent/README.md

 # AIM
-### building an AI agent add on to the existing genesis control system where the manual entry for filling the form is replaced by the agent which works on voice commands
+### Building an AI agent add on to the existing genesis control system where the manual entry for filling the form is replaced by the agent which works on voice commands
 ## Architecture
 ```
 Microphone